cjneely10/BioMetaDB/Example/README.md

 1. Run the following command:
     1. `dbdm CREATE -c /path/to/Example/ModelOrganisms -d /path/to/Example/plants/
-    -t Plants -a plants -f /path/to/Example/plants.tsv`
+    -t plants -a plants -f /path/to/Example/plants.tsv`
     2. This will add a new table to the project `ModelOrganisms`.
-This project will now have the table `Plants`, accessible with `plants`, and populated using `plants.tsv`.
+This project will now have the table `plants`, accessible with `plants`, and populated using `plants.tsv`.
 <pre><code>ModelOrganisms
 ├── classes
-│   ├── Plants.json
+│   ├── plants.json
 │   └── Prokaryotes.json
 ├── config
 │   └── ModelOrganisms.ini
 ├── db
 │   ├── ModelOrganisms
 │   ├── ModelOrganisms.db
-│   ├── Plants
+│   ├── plants
 │   │   ├── Arabidopsis_thaliana.fna
 │   │   ├── Brachypodium_distachyon.fna
 │   │   ├── Selaginella_moellendorffii.fna
 │   │   └── Solanum_lycopersicum.fna
-│   └── Prokaryotes
+│   └── prokaryotes
 │       ├── Aliivibrio_fischeri.fna
 │       ├── Azotobacter_vinelandii.fna
 │       ├── Bacillus_subtilis.fna